CoryWilliamsGIS/week5app/README.md

-# week4
-Adding a Leaflet Map to the template, tracking the user's location and adding GeoJSON layers to the map
+Repository for the last stage of the week 5 practical for the module CEGEG077: Web and Mobile GIS - Apss & Programming.
+This repository was initialised with an import from the 'week4' repository.